Justin Restivo | HOME | ABOUT | CONTACT | PROJECTS | LINKEDIN | GITHUB

 error[E0658]: async closures are unstable

 So, now what?
 Is there a way around this?
-Well, we can take inspiration from the async-trait crate and manually make our function async.
+Well, we can take inspiration from the async-trait async-trait crate and manually make our function async.
 Consider the following two functions:

 async fn example_1() {}